Mount Nebo Missionary Baptist Church History

 The Mount Nebo Missionary Baptist Church was organized by Rev. J. C. McFarland in 1921 in a building on South 31st Street between Pacific and Pierce.

-In 1922, Rev. McFarland and the congregation of Mt.
-Nebo selected a new place of worship on the North side of Omaha at 26th and Franklin Street.
-Rev. McFarland served as Pastor of Mt.
-Nebo until 1924.
+In 1922, Rev. McFarland and the congregation of Mount Nebo selected a new place of worship on the North side of Omaha at 26th and Franklin Street.
+Rev. McFarland served as Pastor until 1924.
 Having been called to another pastorate, he moved from the city of Omaha.

 In the fall of 1924, a call was extended to Rev. Frank K. Union by the members.
 He pastored the church 11 years.

-What could have been the end of the Mt.
-Nebo Baptist Church, are the events that follows:
+What could have been the end of the Mount Nebo Baptist Church, are the events that follows:

 Rev. Union became ill and passed away on November 20, 1935.
 Other pastors that followed were: